 322 E. 14th St.

 Lesbian bar alert!
-This is a haven for girls who kiss girls and the gay men who appreciate it.
 The jukebox is near the restroom, and I’ve realized this sort of configuration serves as a prime pick-up spot.
 I don’t know how many times I’ve overheard, “Oh my God, I love that song!
 I’m Natalie by the way…” Trust, it works every time.

 The bar itself is long and narrow with an assortment of interesting things hanging from the ceiling like Chinese lanterns and model airplanes, which is charming.
 In the back there’s a small dance floor that comes alive after midnight.
 At Cubbyhole everyone might not know your name, but they’re always glad you came.